Skip to main content

 Stewardship

 Intentional.
 Active.
 Courageous.
-The parable of the talents is the model.
-Active deployment, transparent reporting, faith-driven risk.
+The parable of the talents is the operational model.
+Active deployment, transparent reporting, and faith-driven risk.
+Hoarding is not stewardship.
+We are building a Kingdom economy — the language matters.

 F.I.G.S. is operationalized as the board-approved Recipient Vetting Policy of Xerish Storehouse.
 Every organization on the Pre-Approved Recipient List passes the same five-step workflow.

-A 501(c)(3) organization applies through /apply.
+A 501(c)(3) organization applies through the apply page.
 They submit IRS determination letter, governance documents, doctrinal statement (where applicable), recent financials, and a narrative on how they live each pillar.

 Trained reviewers assess each pillar against the published Recipient Vetting Policy.
 Each pillar is a binary judgment — pass, fail, or "needs more information."
 No numeric scoring.